Gone in the Night (2022 film)

-Gone in the Night is an 2022 American thriller film, directed by Eli Horowitz, in his directorial debut from a screenplay by Horowitz and Matthew Derby.
+Gone in the Night is a 2022 American thriller film, directed by Eli Horowitz, in his directorial debut from a screenplay by Horowitz and Matthew Derby.
 It stars Winona Ryder, Dermot Mulroney, John Gallagher Jr., Owen Teague and Brianne Tju.

 It was released in theaters on July 15, 2022.

 Plot

-Middle aged Kath and her slacker boyfriend Max travel several hours to a woodland cabin which Max has rented for the weekend.
-When they arrive, late at night, they find a car there and a man named Al standing outside claiming that he has already rented it.
+Kath and her slacker boyfriend Max travel several hours to a woodland cabin which Max has rented for the weekend.
+When they arrive, late at night, they find a car there and a man named Al standing outside claiming that he has already rented the cabin.
 Just as Max and Kath are about to leave, Al's girlfriend Greta emerges and suggests that the two should stay.

-Kath and Max agree to play a romance themed board game to get to know the stand offish Al and the lively, but abrasive, Greta.
+Kath and Max agree to play a romance themed board game to get to know the stand-offish Al and the lively, but abrasive, Greta.
 Kath tells them how she met Max when he was a student of hers.
 Tired, Kath goes to bed early while the other three stay up.

 The next morning, Kath awakens to find everyone gone.
 Venturing into the surrounding woods, she finds Al, crying.
 He explains that he found Greta and Max having sex and that the two left together.
 Angered, Kath returns to the city.

 Despite being urged by her friends to move on, Kath decides to try and find Greta and learn what happened.
 She locates contact info for the cabin owner and arranges a meeting on a pretext.
 Kath finds the owner, Nicholas Barlow, to be friendly and charming.

 Nicholas helps Kath track Greta to an underground rave.
-They split up to search for her and Kath encounters Greta, who apologizes for stealing Max but says that she loves him.
+They split up to search for her and Kath encounters Greta, who apologises for stealing Max but says that she loves him.
 Kath and Nicholas become closer as they commiserate over their shared losses.
-He explains that he was once a scientist at a biotech start up, but that he gave that life up when his father died of a hereditary disease.
+He explains that he was once a scientist at a biotech startup, but that he gave that life up when his father died of a hereditary disease.
 Nicholas says that he has the same disease and is using experimental treatments on himself.